-Not so far away from Los Angeles, Santa Barbara is a beautiful coastal town located between the steeply rising Santa Ynez Mountains and the Pacific Ocean also known as American Riviera for its Mediterranean like climate.
-It is definitely a beautiful destination all year round, it offers fun activities for all age groups.
+Not so far from Los Angeles, Santa Barbara is a beautiful coastal town in California between the steeply rising Santa Ynez Mountains and the Pacific Ocean, also known as American Riviera, for its Mediterranean-like climate.
+Although it is definitely a beautiful destination all year round, it offers fun activities for all age groups.

 Santa Barbara is North West of Los Angeles on the 101 North freeway.
-Driving distance is about 108 miles from LA and takes about 2 hours.
+The driving distance is about 108 miles from LA and takes about 2 hours.
+So the easiest way to get there is flying to LAX and then driving unless you want to take expensive flights directly to Santa Barbara Airport.

 Best Time to Visit

-Spring – Between March-May is the best time to visit Santa Barbara
+Spring – Between March-May is the best time to visit when weather is cool and the waves are perfect for surfing.

-Fall – Between September-November is also lovely to be there, even though the temperature is moderately mild year-round, hovering in between the 60s and 70s, but traveling in the spring or fall is good to avoid crowds and accommodation will be comparatively reasonable.
+Fall – Between September-November is also lovely to be there, even though the temperature is moderately mild year-round, hovering between the 60s and 70s.
+However, traveling in the spring or fall is good for avoiding crowds, and accommodation will be comparatively reasonable.

 Top Things To Do in Santa Barbara

-State Street is one of the most visited places in downtown, which is filled with restaurants, cafes, and boutiques.
-But for a unique shopping experience visit Funk Zone close to Urban Wine Trail.
-You will find many galleries and restaurants a perfect place for hanging out, also great for parties in the evening.
+State Street is one of the most visited places downtown, which is filled with restaurants, cafes, and boutiques.
+But for a unique shopping experience, visit Funk Zone close to Urban Wine Trail.
+In addition, you will find many galleries and restaurants a perfect place for hanging out, and also great for parties in the evening.

 Visit Mission Santa Barbara

-While visiting Santa Barbara the historic landmark Mission Santa Barbara should be at the top of your itinerary.
-It was founded in 1786, and an excellent site to start exploring and discovering about Santa Barbara’s Spanish roots.
-Beautiful location overlooking the Pacific Ocean, mountains in the back, gardens and a historic cemetery that one can easily spend hours to explore and enjoy.
+While visiting Santa Barbara, the historic landmark Mission should be at the top of your itinerary.
+It was founded in 1786 and is an excellent site to explore and discover city’s Spanish roots.
+Beautiful location overlooking the Pacific Ocean, mountains in the back, gardens, and a historic cemetery that one can easily spend hours exploring and enjoying.

-The iconic Santa Barbara County Courthouse is located in downtown and a visit to Santa Barbara is not complete without visiting this Spanish Colonial Revival style building.
+The iconic Santa Barbara County Courthouse is located in downtown.
+A must-see visit to Santa Barbara is incomplete without visiting this Spanish Colonial Revival-style building.

-For a 360 view of Santa Barbra take the stairs up to the Clock Tower to view the 18th-century clock and experience the breathtaking picturesque views of downtown Santa Barbara with rolling mountain vistas and the Pacific Ocean in the far distance.
+For a 360 view of Santa Barbra, take the stairs up to the Clock Tower to view the 18th-century clock and experience the breathtaking picturesque views of downtown Santa Barbara with rolling mountain vistas and the Pacific Ocean in the distance.

 Don’t Miss Visiting Stearns Wharf

 The oldest working wharf in California and undoubtedly one of the most popular attractions in California.
-Nothing can beat being on Sterns Wharf and watching the Sunset in the Pacific Ocean and the rolling mountains.
-The Pier provides a lot of fun activities for all age groups, charming view and is the ideal place for tourists and locals alike to shoot photos, watching the sea life, and make everlasting memories.
+Nothing can beat being on Sterns Wharf and watching the sunset in the Pacific Ocean and the rolling mountains.
+The Pier provides many fun activities for all age groups and charming views and is the ideal place for tourists and locals alike to shoot photos, watch the sea life, and make everlasting memories.

 The Santa Barbara Dolphin Fountain is also an iconic symbol of the coastal town located right in front of Stearns Wharf, but don’t be surprised if you end up seeing no water in the fountain due to frequent drought.